Kerry and Lavrov to resume talks on Syria despite war crimes row

 The resumption of talks, despite the offensive, was a sign of the lack of options facing Western nations over the Syria conflict, where they worry scaled-up arms supplies for the rebels could end up in the hands of jihadist groups.

-Russia's Foreign Ministry said Kerry and Lavrov would meet Lavrov in the Swiss city of Lausanne to consider steps toward settling the conflict.
+Russia's Foreign Ministry said Kerry and Lavrov would meet in the Swiss city of Lausanne to consider steps toward settling the conflict.
 The meeting will include foreign ministers from Turkey, Qatar, Saudi Arabia and Iran.
 A senior State Department official confirmed Kerry would attend.

+White House spokesman Josh Earnest said Washington remained committed to a "deep multilateral engagement" to reduce the violence in Syria which would "necessarily" involve Russia too.

+"But it is no longer in the context of trying to broker this agreement that would ... hold out the prospect of U.S. military cooperation with Russia.
+That's something that Russia has lost... the credibility to be able to try to agree to," he said.

 On Wednesday, 25 people were killed by heavy air strikes on rebel-held areas of Aleppo, the Civil Defence, a rescue service working in rebel-held areas, said on Twitter, adding that 15 of them were killed at a market place in the Fardous district.